Frogner stadion: History

 It opened in 1901, and was built by the speed skating club Kristiania Skøiteklub.
 In 1914, the stadium was moved to its current position, due to the 1914 Jubilee Exhibition.
 At the inaugural race in 1914, two speed skating world records were set by Oscar Mathisen, in 500 m and 1,500 m.
 In 1928, Oslo Municipality took over responsibility for the stadium.

 Frogner stadion was one of the most important ice skating venues in Norway until 1940.
 A long series of championships were held at Frogner stadion, both in figure skating and in speed skating.
 A total of 23 speed skating world records have been set at the stadium (including some not officially listed).
 Seventeen of the records from Frogner are listed among the official ISU world records in speed skating.

 Outside the stadium are statues of Oscar Mathisen and Sonja Henie.

 Frogner stadion has been the venue for international matches both in football and bandy, as well as international track and field athletics competitions.
 The venue hosted the Norwegian Athletics Championships in 1906, 1911, 1912, 1914, 1917, 1918, 1920, 1922 and 1924.

+In 1985 and 1989, the stadium was used for motorcycle speedway and held the final of the Norwegian Individual Speedway Championship.

-After the rebuild in 2010 it also became the homefield of the Oslo Vikings American football, currently the second best team in Norway.
+In 2010, the stadium became the home field of the Oslo Vikings.